sampathvenur/Spam-Email-Classifier-Using-Naive-Bayes/README.md

 ├── spam_classifier.pkl       # Trained model
 ├── templates/
 │   └── index.html            # HTML file for the web interface
-└── static/
-    ├── css/
-    │   └── style.css         # Stylesheet for the frontend
 ```

 - `app.py`: This file contains the Flask web application, which serves the web interface and handles requests for predictions.